nodesource/nsolid-openshift/README.md

 Endpoints:	 x.x.x.x:10080, x.x.x.x:10443
 ```

 The URL is the `Requested Host` value.
-In this example it is https://nsolid-console-nsolid.10.1.10.16.xip.io
+In this example it is `https://nsolid-console-nsolid.10.1.10.16.xip.io`.
+It
+will be different on your local machine.

 **NOTE:** You will need to ignore the security warning on the self signed certificate to proceed.

+#### Secure credentials

+* Default username: `nsolid`
+* Default password: `demo`

 ![Welcome Screen](./docs/images/welcome.png)